HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-\paragraph{Contract Hardening.} Several automatic mitigation mechanisms have been proposed~\cite{sereum,Torres2019aegis,chen2020soda,solythesis2020pldis2s,nguyen2021-sguard}.
-On-chain solutions~\cite{Torres2019aegis,sereum} either require major changes to the whole blockchain ecosystem or to the way smart contracts are deployed.
-Further, bytecode-level analysis~\cite{Luu2016oyente,Mossberg2019manticore,Ferreira_Torres2018osiris,Krupp2018teether,ethbmc2020} and hardening tools~\cite{smartshield2020,rodler2021} suffer from imprecision due to lack of high-level information (e.g., source types and control flow).
-For example, this was a major source for false alarms in prior work due to field-level over-tainting in data structures~\cite{sereum}.
+\paragraph{Contract Hardening.} Several automated mitigation mechanisms have been proposed~\cite{sereum,Torres2019aegis,chen2020soda,solythesis2020pldis2s,nguyen2021-sguard,Ferreira_Torres2022-mg}.
+On-chain solutions~\cite{Torres2019aegis,sereum} either require changes to the blockchain ecosystem or to smart contract deployment.
+Bytecode-level analysis~\cite{Luu2016oyente,Mossberg2019manticore,Ferreira_Torres2018osiris,Krupp2018teether,ethbmc2020} and hardening tools~\cite{smartshield2020,rodler2021,Ferreira_Torres2022-mg} suffer from imprecision due to the lack of high-level information (e.g., source types and control flow), which was a major source for false alarms in prior work~\cite{sereum}.
 As such, these approaches cannot easily cover bug classes that involve complex control-flows and data-flows such as reentrancy.
-Moreover and most importantly, patching and hardening on the bytecode level~\cite{smartshield2020,rodler2021} does not allow developers to inspect the modified contract.

-More transparent approaches towards securing smart contracts follow a source-to-source compilation approach~\cite{yu-repair,solythesis2020pldis2s,nguyen2021-sguard}.
-These allow developers to inspect the introduced changes.
-For instance, Solythesis~\cite{solythesis2020pldis2s} inserts runtime checks into Solidity smart contracts demonstrating the feasibility of enforcing smart contracts invariants at runtime.
-However, Solythesis requires a manual specification of invariants thereby requiring significant involvement of developers.
-Incorrect or incomplete invariants (i.e., specification bugs) would lead to vulnerable smart contracts.
-SCRepair~\cite{yu-repair} and sGuard~\cite{nguyen2021-sguard} both leverage symbolic analyses techniques to perform source-to-source compilation.
-Hence, similar to existing code analysis tooling based on symbolic analysis, they suffer from scalability issues.
-However, sGuard~\cite{nguyen2021-sguard} aims at tackling this shortcoming by developing a custom symbolic analysis.
-Unfortunately, such custom symbolic analysis still does not support many complex, real-world contracts (cf.~\Cref{sec:sguard-comparison}) and sacrifices security for performance (e.g., \sguard does not prevent well-known exploits against ERC20 tokens).
+Moreover, hardening on the bytecode level~\cite{smartshield2020,rodler2021,Ferreira_Torres2022-mg} does not allow developers to inspect the modified contract.
+In contrast, source-to-source compilation approaches~\cite{yu-repair,solythesis2020pldis2s,nguyen2021-sguard} allow developers to inspect the introduced changes.
+For instance, Solythesis~\cite{solythesis2020pldis2s} inserts runtime checks into Solidity contracts.
+However, this requires manual specification of the invariants.
+Hence, incorrect or incomplete invariants (i.e., specification bugs) would lead to vulnerable smart contracts.
+SCRepair~\cite{yu-repair} and sGuard~\cite{nguyen2021-sguard} both leverage symbolic analysis techniques, thereby suffering from the same scalability issues as code analysis tools discussed above.
+To tackle this shortcoming, sGuard~\cite{nguyen2021-sguard} develops a custom symbolic analysis.
+However, as our analysis in~\Cref{sec:sguard-comparison} shows, sGuard does still not support many complex, real-world contracts and often does not prevent well-known exploits.